US attorney general says no evidence of decisive election fraud | Malay Mail

 WASHINGTON, Dec 2 — The US attorney general rejected Republican claims of significant voter fraud in the presidential election yesterday, adding to the pressure on President Donald Trump to give up his quixotic effort to overturn Joe Biden’s clear victory.

+“To date, we have not seen fraud on a scale that could have effected a different outcome in the election,” he told the Associated Press.

-They came as Trump persisted in claiming, without evidence, that fraudulent voting practices and systems in key states like Michigan, Pennsylvania and Georgia had robbed him of a second term.
+Barr’s interview came as Trump persisted in claiming, without evidence, that fraudulent voting practices and systems in key states such as Michigan, Pennsylvania and Georgia had robbed him of a second term.

 “People are coming forward like never before.
 Large truck carrying hundreds of thousands of fraudulent (FAKE) ballots to a voting center?
 TERRIBLE - SAVE AMERICA!” he wrote.